 of love's austere and lonely offices?

-Stallings is right.
+Stallings makes a good point.
 A formal poem about a tree is no less "natural" than a sketch of a tree or "O Tannenbaum."
-Anyone who writes a poem, draws, or coins a song engages in artifice.
+Anyone who writes a poem, draws, or coins a song engages to some degree in artifice.
 Flowers are natural.
 When we bring them indoors, however, we don't toss them on the floor randomly, but we we create an artificial setting and arrange them to our personal liking in a manmade construct, a vase.
 The artifice is in the arrangement of what we love about nature, the flower, in accordance with our own mysterious whims.
-By the way, some of the best traditional poets can be very whimsical, for instance:
+Some of the best tradition-embracing poets can be wonderfully whimsical:

 anyone lived in a pretty how town